PAOK FC: Toumba Stadium

-New Toumba Stadium project
+Planned new ground

-PAOK administration have already presented to the Greek public authorities an architecture study of a new at Toumba Stadium.
+PAOK administration have already presented to the Greek public authorities an architecture study of a new stadium on the location of Toumba Stadium.
 The Greek Council of State (CoS), the country's supreme court, in April 2022 approved a proposal to set up the complete redevelopment of Toumba Stadium, with the CoS deeming legal a draft Presidential Decree concerning the approval of a Special Urban Plan for the district of Toumba, where the venue is located.
 On 21 June 2022, PAOK has formalized the beginning of a collaboration with a team consisting of domestic engineering and consulting firm SALFO and global architectural design company Populous to deliver the project.
 It is estimated that PAOK will be granted a building permit in 2023 and the new stadium will be completed by 2026 and will have a capacity of 41,926 spectators.
-PAOK would probably move to Kaftanzoglio Stadium until the new Stadium is built.
+PAOK will probably move to Kaftanzoglio Stadium until the new Stadium is built.

 New Toumba Stadium project plans present some significant changes to the original stadium, notably a giant roof covering the entire stadium which counters a common criticism of the current ground regarding exposure to weather and elements outside of Gates 1 and 2.
 The existing stands would be demolished and reconstructed, moving closer to the pitch and eliminating the distance from the former running track.

 However, as of early 2024, the project has been in a continuous stalemate.